TrumanGIT/True-North/README.md

 Steam version is prefferable The GOG version has not been tested and may not be work im not sure.

 Widscreen, Controller and gamepad should work fine.
+(wide screens can also redownload "DBVO" and "Lore-Friendly Load Screen Compendium (16-9) (2K)" mods and select the ultra wide options if they wish)

 Recommended tweaks: